 If the HRA's HCV waiting list is closed, the HRA must open its HCV waiting list in order to accept new referrals.
-If necessary, the HRA may open its waiting list solely for referrals, but this information must be included in the HRA's notice of opening its waiting list (see section 4-II.C., Opening and Closing the Waiting List of this administrative plan).
+The HRA may reopen the waiting list to accept an FYI eligible youth without opening the waiting list for other applicants; however, the requirements at 24 CFR 982.206 for giving public notice when opening and closing the waiting list apply (see section 4-II.C., Opening and Closing the Waiting List of this administrative plan).